Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 1. Angelica G. Muns Nursing Scholarship

-Named for a U.S. Air Force Lieutenant Colonel who served during WWII, the Angelica G. Muns Nursing Scholarship presents $2,000 annually from the Community Foundation of Ocala-Marion County.
-Future Florida nurses who are completing a Bachelor of Science in Nursing or RN-BSN program at an accredited in-state college with a minimum 3.0 GPA may apply.
-Recipients must agree to practice healthcare at a Marion County acute healthcare facility post-graduation.
+The Angelica G. Muns Nursing Scholarship is named for an Air Force Lieutenant Colonel.
+He served during WWII.
+The award is $2,000 annually from the Community Foundation of Ocala-Marion County.
+The scholarship is for students completing a BS in Nursing or RN-BSN program.
+They must study at an accredited in-state college or university with a 3.0 minimum GPA.
+After graduation recipients will need to work at a Marion County acute healthcare facility for some time.

 Contact